mcnakhaee/old_mcnakhaee.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am Muhammad and I am currently a PhD student at the University of Twente.
-My main interest is football!
+My name is Muhammad and currently I am a second year PhD student at the University of Twente in the Netherlands.
+My PhD project is funded by ProRail, the main Dutch company responsible for maintaining  the railway infrastructure in the Netherlands.
+The goal of my PhD  project is to combine machine learning and bigdata My My main interest is football!
 Besides that I also love data and finding pattern from data .